Semi-Synchronous Federated Learning for Energy-Efficient Training and Accelerated Convergence in Cross-Silo Settings

-\textbf{Community \& Caching Tier.} The community tier computes a new community model $w_c$ (Equation \ref{eq:FederatedFunction}), as a weighted average of the most recent model that each learner has shared with the controller.
-To facilitate this computation, it is natural to store the most recently received local model of every learner in-memory or on disk .
-Therefore, the memory and storage requirements of a community model depend on the number of local models contributing to the community model.
-For a synchronous protocol we always need to perform a pass over the entire collection of stored local models, with a computational cost $O(MN)$, where $M$ is the size of the model and $N$ is the number of participating learners.
-For an asynchronous protocol where update requests are generated at different paces, such a complete pass is redundant and we can leverage the existing cached/stored local models to compute a new community model in $O(M)$ time, independent of the number of learners.
+\paragraph{Community \& Caching Tier.} The community tier computes a new community model $w_c$ as a weighted average of the most recent model that each learner has shared with the controller (Eq.~\ref{eq:FederatedFunction}).
+To facilitate this computation, it is natural to store the most recently received local model of every learner in-memory or on disk.
+Therefore, the memory and storage requirements of a community model depend on the number of learners contributing to the community model.
+Similarly to the computation of the community model in synchronous protocols, we extend this approach to asynchronous protocols by using our proposed caching scheme at every update request.
+For synchronous protocols we always need to perform a pass over the entire collection of stored local models, with a computational cost $O(MN)$, where $M$ is the size of the model and $N$ is the number of participating learners.
+For asynchronous protocols where learners generate update requests at different paces and the total number of update requests is far greater than synchronous, such a repetitive complete pass is expensive and we can leverage the existing cached/stored local models to compute a new community model in $O(M)$ time, independent of the number of learners.